zchyde/brooklinebooksmith.com/_events/2015-october/josh-gondelman-and-joe-berkowitz-you-blew-it!-an-awkward-look-at-the-many-ways-in-which-you’ve-already-ruined-your-life.md

 ---
-Event title: "Josh Gondelman and Joe Berkowitz You Blew It!: An Awkward Look at the Many Ways in Which You’ve Already Ruined Your Life"
+event_title: "Josh Gondelman and Joe Berkowitz You Blew It!: An Awkward Look at the Many Ways in Which You’ve Already Ruined Your Life"
-Start Date: October 21 2015
+start_date: October 21 2015
 Program:
 book_isbn: 9780147515803
 Genre: